PM May says if Brexit deal is rejected, UK will be in uncharted territory

 She did not answer whether she would, if defeated, make a second attempt to get the deal passed by parliament.

-May also did not directly respond, when asked, if she was leading the country toward a no-deal Brexit, but repeated her objections to holding a fresh public vote on the deal.
+May also did not directly respond, when asked, if she was leading the country toward a no-deal Brexit.

+On Tuesday, her government could face a bid to block an unmanaged exit when a group of lawmakers try to amend budget legislation to deny funding for some no-deal preparations unless they are approved by parliament.

+It is unclear yet whether the amendment has enough support to pass.

+May repeated her objections to holding a fresh public vote on the deal.

-She said a second referendum would be divisive and disrespectful to those who voted to leave in the initial vote, and also highlighted the lack of time available to hold a new referendum.
+She said a second referendum would be divisive, and also highlighted the lack of time available to hold a new referendum.

 “Practically, actually you couldn’t get a referendum in time before the 29th of March - you’d be talking about extending Article 50,” she said, referring to the two-year exit notice Britain sent to the EU in March 2017.

-Reporting by William James; Editing by Toby Chopra
+Reporting by William James; Editing by Toby Chopra and Jan Harvey